Mao II: Themes

 The last sentence of the prologue reveals an important and major theme in Mao II: "The future belongs to crowds."
 Crowds feature heavily in the book, from the opening crowds of thousands at the mass wedding at Yankee Stadium, to the crowds living in Tompkins Square Park, to the thousands of mourners at the Ayatollah's funeral as observed on television by Karen.
 The nature of crowds and their relation to personal and collective identity are explored.

-In predicting an age of terror in which "the major work involves midair explosions and crumbled buildings," DeLillo was eerily ahead of his time in contemplating the profound effect that political terror was soon to have on American society.
+In predicting an age of terror in which "the major work involves midair explosions and crumbled buildings," DeLillo anticipated the profound effect that political terror was soon to have on American society.
 The question of the efficacy of art in the context of dogmatism and violence of a massive scale is central to the narrative.
 In preparing the novel, DeLillo's editor at Viking, Nan Graham, said, "Long before he had written anything Don told me he had two folders -- one marked 'art' and the other marked 'terror.'"

 Just two years before the novel was published Khomeini issued a fatwa calling for the death of Salman Rushdie after his publication of The Satanic Verses and New York Post photographers had ambushed J. D. Salinger in New Hampshire.
 DeLillo cited the published Salinger photograph and a photograph of a Unification Church Blessing ceremony he came across as inspiration for the book, telling Vince Passaro:

-Pynchon Blurb
+Thomas Pynchon blurb

-Notoriously reclusive author Thomas Pynchon provided the blurb for "Mao II."
+Notoriously reclusive author Thomas Pynchon provided the blurb for Mao II.
 It reads: "This novel's a beauty.
 DeLillo takes us on a breathtaking journey, beyond the official versions of our daily history, behind all easy assumptions about who we're supposed to be, with a vision as bold and a voice as eloquent and morally focused as any in American writing."